fahmiSD/portfolio/content/projects/ScrapingPy.md

 showInProjects: true
 ---

-Automate Python data scraping from Shopee and export data to XLSX format for easy analysis and organization.
+Automate Python data scraping from Shopee and export data to XLSX format for easy analysis and organization